Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

 Further research is needed to fully understand how to control mycotoxins, and to determine what concentrations are ‘safe’ in feed for cattle.

 Mycotoxins affect animals in a variety of ways, depending on their age and stage of life, the extent of mycotoxin exposure and the length of time the animal has ingested a certain mycotoxin, and the type of diet (high forage or high concentrate) cattle are fed.

 Eliminating the threat of mycotoxins is nearly impossible.
 However, producers can take preventative steps to reduce the possibility of mycotoxin contamination of their feed sources.
 If mycotoxins are detected in feed grains, certain strategies can be followed to make the feed source safer for cattle.

-Cattle, being ruminants, are somewhat resistant to mycotoxins because microbes in the rumen can naturally detoxify a consistently low concentration of mycotoxins over time.
+Cattle, being ruminants, are considered somewhat resistant to mycotoxin.
+This is due to the microbes in the rumen naturally being able to detoxify a consistently low concentration of some mycotoxins over time.
 However, this is not true for ergot alkaloids as cattle are much more sensitive than swine and poultry.
 Additionally, if sudden high concentrations of mycotoxins are present in the feed, the negative impact on animal health can be severe.

 In recent years, Canadian producers have seen increased occurrence of mycotoxin contamination from fungi such as Claviceps purpurea and Fusarium graminearum.